Many of you probably think that I no longer am self-impressed or even dazzled when I forecast something that turns out to be true.

 And this time of year can generate a lot of sadness and melancholy.

-Mostly when we think of nostalgia, or we go back and think of the past, we're wired so that we remember the good times.
+Mostly when we think of nostalgia, when we go back and think of the past, we're wired so that we remember the good times, remember the laughs that we had.

 Those provide the fond memories, and of course you lose people that you love.

-And I'm sure uh like myself, a lot of you have lost family members this time of year, and this is when families get together or try to.
+And I'm sure, like myself, a lot of you have lost family members this time of year.

-And you it you'll you never get over the absence.
+And you never get over the absence.

-But even so, the memories, they they can overcome the sense of loss or or absence, and the memories are positive, and they they end up making for good times.
+But even so, the memories, they can overcome the sense of loss or absence.

 Merry Christmas, everybody.